 The Environmental Protection Agency (EPA) noted in a report that no information is available for the volatile organic compounds (VOCs) and particulate emission control techniques available to the meat packing industry.

-For locations with extreme hot or cold climates, high humidity, or in locations with excessive amounts of dust, fabric buildings from Alaska Structures can be equipped with air scrubbers and rugged, mil-spec HVAC systems to remove harmful particulates.
+For locations with extreme climates, high humidity, & excessive dust, fabric buildings from Alaska Structures can be equipped with air scrubbers.
+Mil-spec HVAC systems remove harmful particulates.

 Plug-and-Play Lighting and Electrical Systems

-In addition to incorporating skylights into our fabric buildings, allowing natural light to shine through and creating a bright working environment during the day, Alaska Structures also produces a plug-and-play lighting and electrical system.
+In addition to incorporating skylights into our fabric buildings, allowing natural light to shine through, creating a bright working environment.
+Alaska Structures also produces a plug-and-play lighting and electrical system.

 Alaska Structures produces energy-saving insulation solutions that seamlessly integrate with any of our fabric building systems.

 Our SuperLayer™ insulation system is lightweight, durable, and impermeable to moisture.
-And our EnerLayer™ insulation system is made of fire-resistant materials, an important feature during the stunning or scalding portions of processing and packing plant facilities.
+The EnerLayer™ insulation system is made of fire-resistant materials.
+This is an important feature during the stunning or scalding portions of processing and packing plant facilities.

 COVID-19 and Processing and Packing Plants

-High speeds of production lines in processing plants can make it especially difficult for workers to take the necessary precautions of halting contraction.
+High speed production lines in processing plants make it difficult for workers to take the necessary precautions of halting contraction.
 Alaska Structures can create fabric structures at custom sizes to ensure your employees have sufficient space while working.
-A larger distance between each worker is ultimately the most effective tool you can use to prevent the spread of illness and potential death.
+A large distance between each worker is the most effective method to prevent the spread of illness and potential death.